-Though there may be some organizations where a sole S2S suite works just fine for their sourcing and procurement needs, for the majority of larger organizations, and especially those operating on a global scale, that’s not the case.
+Though there may be some organisations where a sole S2S suite works just fine for their sourcing and procurement needs, for the majority of larger organisations, and especially those operating on a global scale, that’s not the case.

 Change your view of integration

-According to Gartner’s report “Don’t Assume You Have to Use an S2S Suite to Digitalize Procurement and Sourcing,” “One of the main reasons that buying organizations are attracted to the full suites is to minimize integrations.
-While this is understandable, it can’t be prioritized over having the right solutions.”
+According to Gartner’s report “Don’t Assume You Have to Use an S2S Suite to Digitalise Procurement and Sourcing,” “One of the main reasons that buying organisations are attracted to the full suites is to minimise integrations.
+While this is understandable, it can’t be prioritised over having the right solutions.”